LizardByte/Sunshine/docs/app_examples.md

 @attention{The names of your displays will differ between X11 and Wayland.
-Be sure to use the correct name, depending on your session manager.
+Be sure to use the correct name, depending on your session manager. e.g. On X11, the monitor may be called HDMI-A-0, but on Wayland, it may be called "HDMI-A-1".

-(e.g. on X11, the monitor may be called HDMI-A-0, but on Wayland, it may be called "HDMI-A-1") }
+}

-@hint{Replace "HDMI-A-1 with the display name of the monitor you would like to use for moonlight.
+@hint{Replace "HDMI-A-1 with the display name of the monitor you would like to use for Moonlight.
 You can list the monitors available to you with `kscreen-doctor -o` These will also give you the supported display properties for each monitor.
 You can select them either by hard-coding them their corresponding number (e.g. `kscreen-doctor output.HDMI-A1.mode.0`) or using the above